johncoffee/wellknown-dweb-friends/REDMEAD.md

 # wellknown-dweb-friends

+Sharing is caring!

+`wellknown-dweb-friends` is a proposal for something like a social relations between web sites.

-The idea here is to list content hashes/[CIDs](https://docs.ipfs.io/concepts/content-addressing/) of friends' web pages, so all friends in the network can help out pinning each others stuff.
+The idea here is to list 'content hashes'/[CIDs](https://docs.ipfs.io/concepts/content-addressing/) of friends' web pages, so all friends in the network can help out pinning each others stuff.

 ## Version 0 assumptions